hasura/graphql-engine/docs/graphql/manual/migrations/manage-metadata.rst

   :local:

-If your Postgres schema is already managed with a tool like knex, TypeORM, Django/Rails Migrations, you'd need a way to export the actions you performed on the Hasura console and apply it later on another Hasura instance.
+If your Postgres schema is already managed with a tool like knex, TypeORM, Django/Rails Migrations, you will still need a way to export the actions you performed on the Hasura console to apply it later on another Hasura instance.

-All the actions performed on the console, like tracking tables/views/functions, crating relationships, configuring permissions, creating event triggers and creating remote schemas can be exported as a JSON file which can be version controlled.
+All the actions performed on the console, like tracking tables/views/functions, creating relationships, configuring permissions, creating event triggers and remote schemas, etc. can be exported as a JSON file which can be version controlled.
 The contents of this JSON file is called "Hasura metadata".
 The metadata file can be later imported to another Hasura instance to get the same configuration.
 You can also manually edit the JSON file to add more objects to